 Mexican Tater Tot Casserole is a taco-inspired hot dish with ground beef, corn, bell peppers, taco seasoning, enchilada sauce, cheese, and of course tater tots!

-Ground Beef – I use 90/10 ground beef, but any ratio of fat will work.
-This would also work with ground turkey or ground chicken, if you prefer!
+Ground Turkey - This would also work with ground beef or ground chicken, if you prefer!

 White Onion - onion adds flavor and texture to this tater tot hot dish.